alba1735/tRNAgraph/README.md

 - `-o` or `--output` is the path to the output file.
 The output file should be a `.h5ad` file.
 By default, the output file will be named `h5ad/trnagraph.h5ad` if no path is provided.
 - `--log` is used to output a log of the shell commands that generate the AnnData object.
 By default, the log will not be output.
 - `-q` or `--quiet` suppresses the shell commands' output.
 By default, the output will be displayed.

+#### Analysis

+The `build` command can also be used to run the full analysis pipeline (counting, DESeq2, coverage) before building the AnnData object.
+To do this, provide the following arguments:

+- `-e` or `--experiment`: Experiment name.
+- `-d` or `--database`: Name of the tRNA database (created with `makedb`).
+- `-s` or `--samples`: Sample file.
+- `--gtf`: The Ensembl gene list for that species.
+- `--pairs`: List of sample pairs to compare.
+- `--bed`: Additional bed files for feature list.
+- `--nofrag`: Omit fragment determination (Used for TGIRT mapping).
+- `--nosizefactors`: Don't use Deseq size factors in plotting.
+- `--maxmismatches`: Maximum allowed mismatches.
+- `--mincoverage`: Minimum read count for coverage plots.
+- `--minnontrnasize`: Minimum read length for non-tRNAs (default: 20).
+- `--hub`: Make a track hub.
+- `--hubonly`: Only make the track hub.
+- `--dumpother`: Dump 'other' features when counting gene types.
+- `--bamdir`: Directory for placing bam files.
+- `--uniqueonly`: Show only unique coverage.
+- `-n` or `--threads`: Number of threads to use (default: 8).

 ### Cluster